← Back to HomeDocumentation

 When does a study close?

 Meta-Student uses a sequential design: each new study submission is analysed as it arrives.
-Under v6 the study closes when any one of three triggers fires on two consecutive completed studies (strict 2-consecutive same-trigger rule).
+The study closes when any one of three triggers fires on two consecutive completed studies (strict 2-consecutive same-trigger rule).
 All three triggers are gated by an initial burn-in of k ≥ 4 studies.

 If none fire on consecutive looks, the study continues to the next k.
 Because the rule requires two consecutive matching fires, the practical minimum k for any close is 5.

 Trigger 1 — Detection (T1).
-Identical in spirit to the v5 sufficient-information rule, with a significance check added.
 The standard error of the pooled standardised effect must be below SESOI ÷ 2 AND the pooled effect must be significantly different from zero at the two-sided alpha (default 0.05).
 The standardised effect is design-dependent:

-- Experimental designs (RCT, PRE_POST, RCT_PRE_POST, CROSSOVER): the standardised effect is the SMD (Hedges' g or Cohen's d_z).
+• Experimental designs (RCT, PRE_POST, RCT_PRE_POST, CROSSOVER): the standardised effect is the SMD (Hedges' g).
 Default SESOI = 0.20.

-- Correlational designs (CROSS_SECTIONAL): the standardised effect is the standardised regression coefficient β.
-Default SESOI = 0.10.
+• Correlational designs (CROSS_SECTIONAL): the standardised effect is Kendall's τ.
+Default SESOI = 0.20 (τ scale).

 Trigger 3 — Precision futility (T3).
 Projects the k required to satisfy the precision target from the current observed SE trajectory.
-Specifically, under the SE-scales-as-1/√k approximation,
+Under the SE-scales-as-1/√k approximation:

 k_required = ceiling( k_current × (SE_current / (SESOI / 2))^2 )